tayjames/backend_prework/day_4/questions.md

   By typing in the method name with an argument in double quotes.

 1. What questions do you still have about methods in Ruby?
-  None that can't be solved with practice!
+  None that I can't google.